Most drinkers secretly long for the days they enjoyed life without the sauce.

 I will see how it goes in the future and keep you updated.

 The better the life you are living the less you will want to escape from reality by drinking alcohol.
 Check out my resources to make your life better:

-- Be a Better Man in 30 Days Program, Chapter 2: Take Control of the Direction of Your Life (The Difference Between Wants and Goals)
+- How to Be a Superior Man, Chapter 2: Take Control of the Direction of Your Life (The Difference Between Wants and Goals)